DeepakC27/Bomb_defense/README.md

 ### Pending Work
 - Spawned bombs collision detection to be added
-- Colliosn detection to be improved for the boundries
+- Collision detection to be improved for the boundries & defense bar
-- Segrigation of code
 - Converting each module into classes with their isolated functionality.